-The latest planning assumptions for Sun Corridor MPO conformity analyses for the MAG transportation modeling domain covering Maricopa and Pinal counties, are summarized in Table 2.
+The latest planning assumptions for conformity analyses for the MAG transportation modeling domain covering Maricopa and Pinal counties, are summarized in Table 2.
 The methodology and scheduled updates for the planning assumptions are discussed below.

 The conformity regulations (EPA, 2012b) indicate that "the conformity determination...must be based upon the most recent planning assumptions in force at the time the conformity analysis begins...as determined through the interagency consultation process."
-It has been determined through the consultation process that the "time that the conformity analysis begins" will be the day that the first traffic assignment is submitted for travel demand modeling for the June 2024 Sun Corridor MPO Conformity Analysis.
-For this conformity analysis, "time that the conformity analysis begins" was March 26, 2024.
+It has been determined through the consultation process that the "time that the conformity analysis begins" will be the day that the first traffic assignment is submitted for travel demand modeling for the Sun Corridor MPO Conformity Analysis.
+For this conformity analysis, "time that the conformity analysis begins" was June 12, 2024.

-TABLE 2.LATEST PLANNING ASSUMPTIONS FOR SUN CORRIDOR MPO CONFORMITY DETERMINATIONSFOR THE MAG TRANSPORTATION MODELING DOMAIN COVERING MARICOPA AND PINAL COUNTIES
+TABLE 2.
+LATEST PLANNING ASSUMPTIONS FOR SUN CORRIDOR MPO CONFORMITY DETERMINATIONS FOR THE MAG TRANSPORTATION MODELING DOMAIN COVERING MARICOPA AND PINAL COUNTIES

 Assumption Source MAG Models Next Scheduled Update Population and Employment Under Arizona Governor's Executive Order 2011-04, official County projections are updated every 3 to 4 years.
 These official projections are used by all agencies for planning purposes.
 The Arizona State Demographer prepared a new set of Maricopa County projections based on the U.S. Census Bureau's 2017-2021 American Community Survey.
 Employment projections were prepared by Dr. George Hammond at the University of Arizona's Economic and Business Research Center in December 2022.
 MAG developed a set of subcounty population and employment projections for Maricopa County that are consistent with the State Demographer's population projections.
 The MAG Regional Council approved the subcounty socioeconomic projections in June 2023.
-In addition, Central Arizona Governments (CAG) approved the Pinal County subcounty projections, in June 2023.
+In addition, Central Arizona Governments (CAG) approved the Pinal County subcounty socioeconomic projections, based on the State's Pinal County projections, in June 2023.
 The MAG Traffic Analysis Zone System was updated to reflect the latest socioeconomic changes in July 2023.
 AZ-SMART (UrbanSim) Under the Governor's Executive Order 2011-04, official county socioeconomic projections will be developed by the Arizona State Demographer.
 According to the schedule set forth in the Executive Order, the State Demographer will produce county level projections of population by December 2025.
 Following that release, MAG will produce subcounty population and employment projections by June 2026.
 Traffic Counts The highway models were validated for the 2018 base year based on traffic count data from approximately 1,000 traffic count locations, collected by MAG in 2018-2019 during peak seasons.
 MAG Travel Demand Models Region-wide traffic counts are typically collected by MAG every 2-4 years, depending on available funds and model base year definition.
-MAG is planning to conduct new traffic count data collection in Fall 2023/Spring 2024.
+MAG is currently in the process of collecting new traffic count data until the end of calendar year 2024.

-TABLE 2 (CONTINUED).LATEST PLANNING ASSUMPTIONS FOR SUN CORRIDOR MPO CONFORMITY DETERMINATIONS FOR THE MAG TRANSPORTATION MODELING DOMAIN COVERING MARICOPA AND PINAL COUNTIES
+TABLE 2 (CONTINUED).
+LATEST PLANNING ASSUMPTIONS FOR SUN CORRIDOR MPO CONFORMITY DETERMINATIONS FOR THE MAG TRANSPORTATION MODELING DOMAIN COVERING MARICOPA AND PINAL COUNTIES